BaoTrung37/flutter_template_bloc/README.md

 # Git and Pull Requests rules

-- Pull requests are sent to 'develop' branch
+- Pull requests are sent to 'main' branch
 - Please fill in completely the pull request template
 - The assignee is the responsible of pull request merging and conflict solving